 The District performs regular visual inspections along the force main alignment as part of their lift station maintenance program to check for signs of leakage or other potential problems.
-Currently the District has budgeted for a more extensive condition assessment project to assess their lift stations and force mains as part of their capital plan in 2014 and 2015.
+A comprehensive Sewer Pump Station Master Plan was completed in 2019.
+A condition assessment of select force mains was completed as part of the SPSMP and results of the condition assessment have been programmed into future capital project and expenditure plans.